lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

     ipfsGateway: 'https://api.universalprofile.cloud/ipfs',
   });

-  // Step 3.2 - Encode the LSP3Profile data (to be written on our UP) const encodedData = erc725.encodeData({
+  // Encode the LSP3Profile data (to be written on our UP) const encodedData = erc725.encodeData({
     keyName: 'LSP3Profile',
     value: {